Mongolia is a vast country with amazing

 with the exception of accommodation in Ulan

-Bator, you will stay in gers – large, traditional
+Bator, you will stay in gers – large, traditional,

 heated tents with communal bathrooms.
-Travelling is over long
+See

-distances in 4x4s or minivans, sometimes over
+distances in 4x4 minivans, sometimes over

-During the Golden Eagle Festival tour
+During the tour in September the

-5-10C in the day and dipping below 0C at night.
+day and dipping below 0C at night.

 Dating from the Genghis Khan era, the Nadaam